 Total 6 hrs.

-Studio Coursework on Campus (1 one week intensive studio per summer)
+Studio Coursework on Campus (8 day intensive on campus studio per summer)

 - ART 5563 - Printmaking Techniques.
 Credits: 3

 - ART 5574 - Impressions in Clay.
 Credits: 3

 - ART 5602 - Methods in Digital Media.
 Credits: 3